 The COVID-19 pandemic (the "Pandemic") has materially adversely impacted global economic conditions.
-More than nine months into the Pandemic, COVID-19 continues to have an unpredictable and unprecedented impact on the U.S. economy as federal, state and local governments react to this public health crisis with travel restrictions, quarantines and "stay-at-home" orders.
+More than 24 months into the Pandemic, COVID-19 continues to have an unpredictable and unprecedented impact on the global economy.
+Though there has been a trend in increasing availability of COVID-19 vaccines, as well as an easing of restrictions on social, business, travel and government activities and functions, infection rates continue to fluctuate and federal, state and local government regulations continue to rapidly change.
 The uncertainties caused by the Pandemic include, but are not limited to, supply chain disruptions, workplace dislocations, economic contraction, and downward pressure on some customer budgets and customer sentiment in general.
-While there has been no material impact to our business, nor any facility closures, we did experience some supply chain and work delays in prior quarters due to the Pandemic.
-Should such delays become protracted or worsen or should longer term budgets or priorities of our clients be impacted, the Pandemic could materially impact our business, results of operations and financial condition.
-The extent of the impact of the Pandemic on our business and financial results, and the volatility of our stock price will depend largely on future developments, including the duration of the spread of the outbreak, the impact on capital and financial markets, the distribution, rate of adoption and efficacy of vaccines, and the related impact on the budgets and financial circumstances of our customers, all of which are highly uncertain and cannot be reasonably estimated as of the date of this report.
+Due to the Pandemic, we have experienced supply chain and work delays on certain projects.
+Should such conditions become protracted or worsen or should longer-term budgets or priorities of our clients be impacted, the Pandemic could negatively affect our business, results of operations and financial condition.
+The extent of the impact of the Pandemic on our business and financial results, and the volatility of our stock price will depend largely on future developments, including the duration of the Pandemic, new and potentially more contagious variants, such as the Delta and Omicron variants, the impact on capital and financial markets, the distribution, rate of adoption and efficacy of vaccines, and the related impact on the budgets and financial circumstances of our customers and suppliers, all of which are highly uncertain and cannot be reasonably estimated as of the date of this report.

-Given the uncertainties surrounding the impacts of the Pandemic on our future financial condition and results of operations, we have taken certain actions to preserve our liquidity, manage cash flow and strengthen our financial flexibility.
-Such actions included, reducing our discretionary spending, reducing capital expenditures, implementing restructuring activities with the goal of reducing payroll costs, including employee furloughs, pay freezes and pay cuts.
+Given the uncertainties surrounding the impacts of the Pandemic on the Company's future financial condition and results of operations, we have taken certain actions to preserve our liquidity, manage cash flow and strengthen our financial flexibility.
+Such actions include, but are not limited to, reducing discretionary spending, reducing capital expenditures, and implementing restructuring activities.
+Refer to Note 3, Restructuring Activities, for more information.